d-misra/Mobile-robotics-navigation-algorithms/README.md

 ### Bug2 algorithm

 Bug algorithms assume only local knowledge of the environment, and the robot has simple behaviours - move along a wall or along a straight line toward the goal.

+In Bug 2 algorithm, first a line joining the initial and goal positions, called the ```m-line``` is created.
+The robot starts to move along this line towards the goal.
+If an obstacle is encountered, the robot circumnavigates it until the m-line is encountered again, *closer to the goal*.
+Now the obstacle is left and the robot continues moving along the m-line to reach the goal.

 [![pic1b](https://github.com/d-misra/Motion-planning-for-mobile-robots/blob/master/images/vid2b.png)](https://www.youtube.com/watch?v=0qlQZZPEeEU)

+More on Bug algorithms can be read [here](https://www.cs.cmu.edu/~motionplanning/lecture/Chap2-Bug-Alg_howie.pdf)

 ## Acknowledgments